ABergman7/ABergman7.github.io/HW3/Index.md

         }
 ```

-Looking at the above code, the first thing i noticed was jsut how amazingly readable the "for-each" loop in C# was.
-It's definitly clearer than Java's.
+Looking at the above code, the first thing I noticed was how amazingly readable the "for-each" loop in C# was compared to Java's.
 Stepping inside, the for loop almost looks completly identical.
 There is, however, a difference in using the .length() method for the string.
 In order for c# to manipulate any kind of comparison the method doesn't use the () at the end.

-Finally, of course the print and printline for C# is only Console.Write() and Console.WriteLine()
+Finally, for printing output, C# uses Console.Write() and Console.WriteLine()

 ## Closing Thoughts